samlawski/codecookies/express-tutorial/v1/0-0-1-deployment-to-heroku.md

 lastUpdate: September 5th, 2022
 sectionIndex: 0
 groupIndex: 4
+unlisted: true
 ---

 >🚨 **Attention: Outdated Content!**
+>This lesson has been delisted from the official tutorial.
+It's still available as a reference for those who bookmarked the page. **However, this page will not receive any more updates!**
 >On August 25th, Heroku has announced to discontinue their free plan.
 Therefore, many statements made in this lesson aren't true anymore.
-I am currently looking into alternatives and will update this tutorial once I have come up with a suitable alternative lesson.
+>The main tutorial has been changed not to focus on a single hosting provider anymore.

 Most web applications are built to be hosted and available **on the web**.
 This might be obvious.
 But you could also use web backends in local company networks, at home, or on hardware (or IoT) devices.